muchyesdawg/notes/pages/precalc notes.md

 - pythag IDs
-	- sin(x) and cos(x) works by putting a dot on the unit circle from origin in which x is the angle formed angle 0(positive side of x axis) and
+	- sin(x) and cos(x) works by putting a dot on the unit circle from origin in which x is t
 	- if on a the unit circle exists a point (cosx,sinx)